Obesity (2008) 16 10, 2374–2378. doi:10.1038/oby.2008.346

 GC-sensitivity in vitro

 We developed a novel bioassay for determining GC-sensitivity in vitro by quantifying DEX-induced suppression of unstimulated, natural state IL-6 secretion in cultured human skin fibroblasts (HSFs).
 Forearm skin biopsies were taken with a 3 mm Stiefel disposable punch.
-Primary cultures were set up on Matrigel (BD Biosciences, Oxford, UK) bathed in MEM-Alpha with Glutamax-I (50%), fetal bovine serum (50%), penicillin (5,000 units), streptomycin (5,000 mug), and amphotericin 0.1% (all from Invitrogen, Paisley, UK) at 37 °C in an atmosphere of 5% CO2.
+Primary cultures were set up on Matrigel (BD Biosciences, Oxford, UK) bathed in MEM-Alpha with Glutamax-I (50%), fetal bovine serum (50%), penicillin (5,000 units), streptomycin (5,000 g), and amphotericin 0.1% (all from Invitrogen, Paisley, UK) at 37 °C in an atmosphere of 5% CO2.
 HSFs were propagated in 90% DMEM with Nutrient Mixture F-12 with Glutamax-I (Invitrogen) and 10% fetal bovine serum and passaged by trypsinisation.
 HSFs harvested at Passage 5–8 were grown to full confluence in 96-well culture plates.
 The wells were exposed to DEX in doses ranging from 10–11 to 10–4 M for 1 h followed by rinsing and incubation in serum-free media overnight for 12 h.
 Cell supernatants were aspirated and analyzed in duplicate for IL-6 using a human IL-6 ELISA (Bender MedSystems, Vienna, Austria) as per the manufacturer's instructions.
 Control solutions containing high and low concentrations of IL-6 were used in every batch.
 A coefficient of variation <20% was accepted for reproducibility of the assay (11), and the overall mean coefficient of variation was 4.58% in this study.
 Under these conditions, DEX produced a clear dose–response decrement in the IL-6 content of culture supernatants and the IC50 (median inhibitory concentration) was computed by four-parameter nonlinear regression sigmoidal dose–response with variable slope curve fitting.
-The lower-bound value of the 97% confidence interval of the median IC50 in controls was used as the cutoff for classifying obese subjects as normosensitive (IC50 greater than or equal to 4.4 nmol/l) or hypersensitive (IC50 < 4.4 nmol/l) to GCs.
+The lower-bound value of the 97% confidence interval of the median IC50 in controls was used as the cutoff for classifying obese subjects as normosensitive (IC50 4.4 nmol/l) or hypersensitive (IC50 < 4.4 nmol/l) to GCs.
 Statistical analyses were performed with Prism v4 (GraphPad Software, San Diego, CA), SPSS v11 (SPSS, Chicago, IL), and Systat v10 (Systat Software, San Jose, CA).
 We used conservative, nonparametric statistics (Mann–Whitney U-test, asymptotic two-tailed significance) for comparative analysis.
 For testing the association of cortisol response to ODST-0.25 mg and in vitro GC sensitivity, stepwise backward multiple regression analysis was performed with an F-ratio probability of 0.15 as the criterion for removal or inclusion of explanatory variables in the model.
 Pearson's correlation coefficient was determined as a measure of correlation between variables.
 Receiver operating characteristic analysis was used for defining sensitivity and specificity of cortisol response to ODST-0.25 mg in relation to GC-sensitivity in vitro.
 A P value <0.05 was accepted as significant.

 Results